 “It’s super weird and intimidating for sure.
 I’m also feeling super excited, very humbled, very grateful.”

-The Rhodes Scholarship is a two-year award to study at University of Oxford.
+The Rhodes Scholarship is a two-year award to study at Oxford.
 It pays for tuition and provides a monthly stipend of almost $2000.
 Tuck said this money will go towards rent for living on campus, something she will have to do as a Rhodes scholar, as well as other living expenses.